2025–26 East Bengal FC season: Super Cup

 East Bengal will participate in the Super Cup and was grouped into Group A alongside Mohun Bagan Super Giants, Chennaiyin and Real Kashmir.
 However, on 15 October, Real Kashmir withdrew and Dempo were announced as their replacement.
 East Bengal faced their old rivals Dempo in the opening match of the tournament.
 Mohamed Ali gave Dempo an early lead in the game.
 However, East Bengal scored twice in quick succession and took the lead.
 Laximanrao scored the equaliser for Dempo in the 89th minute as the match ended in a 2–2 draw.
 On 28 October, East Bengal faced Chennaiyin in a do-or-die match and comfortably won 4–0 with a brace from Bipin Singh and first goals for East Bengal by Kevin and Hiroshi.
 East Bengal needed a draw against their arch-rivals Mohun Bagan SG in the final match of Group A to qualify for the semi-finals.
 The match eventually ended in a 0–0 draw despite East Bengal controlling the proceedings for the major part of the game and qualified for semi-finals as Group A toppers.
+In the semi-final, East Bengal faced Punjab and won comfortably 3–1 with goals from Rashid, Kevin and Saúl thus sealing a spot in the final against Goa.